Reechajoshi/fullstack-assignment/README.md

 | 3        | 2           | 4     | 2018-06-09 20:00:03.629 +0200 |
 | 3        | 1           |-2     | 2017-05-09 23:33:15.233 +0200 |

-Where the first row represents the replenishing of apples (fruit #3), at the Berlin office by purchasing 4 pieces.
+Where the first row represents the purchase of apples (fruit #3), at the Berlin office by purchasing 4 pieces.

 And the second row would represent an eating of 2 pieces of apples at the Amsterdam office.